jorgesuja/advent-of-code-2019/advent-2/README.md

-# advent-1
+# advent-2

-Resolution of the first kata of Advent of code 2019: https://adventofcode.com/2019/day/1
+Resolution of the second kata of Advent of code 2019: https://adventofcode.com/2019/day/1

 ## The problem